rscherl17/ruby_intro/lib/markdown/welcome.md

 There are many general purpose programming languages, but the one that we're going to learn is called Ruby.
 It can do all three of the above things, and much more.

-Let's give it a try right now -- in the dark box at the bottom of this window, type the following after the `>>` prompt and press <kbd>return</kbd> after each line.
+Let's give it a try right now -- in the dark box on the right side of this window, type the following after the `>>` prompt and press <kbd>return</kbd> after each line.

 ### Simple math